Children and biting

 How should I respond when my child bites?

 How you respond to biting is important, because your reaction is likely to influence your child’s behaviour in the future.

 - Stay calm — this will help you work out the best way to deal with the situation, while modelling self-control to your child.

-- Remove your child from the situation; for example, separating them from the kids they were playing with.
+- Remove your child from the situation.
+For example, separate them from the kids they were playing with.

-- Tell your child that biting hurts, and they mustn’t do it (e.g. ‘Biting hurts.
-No biting’).
+- Tell your child in a clear way that biting hurts, and they mustn't do it (for example, say "Biting hurts.
+No biting").

 - Try to react according to the situation.
 For example, if your child bites you to demand your attention, you could turn away.

-What not to do when your child bites:
+What to avoid doing when your child bites:

 - Never bite a child back.

 - Never get a child to bite themselves, so they ‘know what it feels like’.